← Back to Notes

 A courtroom below sea level

 Albert Camus's The Fall opens in Mexico City, the Amsterdam sailors' bar where Jean-Baptiste Clamence helps a stranger order gin.
-The stranger never speaks.
+The stranger says nothing.
 Clamence invents objections and turns the evening into a private trial.
-Confession is his method of control: the accused speaks first and never gives up the court.
+Confession is his method of control.
+The accused speaks first and holds the court from then on.

 The Paris life Clamence describes appears, at first, to justify that confidence.
 The widows and orphans of his legal career give him noble cases.
-The blind man he helps across the street gives him a smaller public theatre.
+The blind man he helps across the street offers a smaller public theatre.
 Both leave him with the same flattering role.
 No gesture is shown to be fraud.
-Its weakness lies in the height it gives him.
+Its weakness lies in the height it grants him.
 Each act lets him admire himself from above.

 That height alters his virtue before his own account admits it.
-His generosity is never pure once it depends on being seen.
+His generosity is impure the moment it depends on being seen.
 Even justice bends toward the pleasure of appearing just.
-His innocence rests on a life arranged to keep real tests at a safe distance.
+His innocence rests on a life arranged to hold real tests at a safe distance.

 The first crack in that arrangement appears on the Pont des Arts.
 After a day of professional success, Clamence hears laughter behind him.
 Nobody is there.
 The laugh makes no charge.
-It takes from him the privilege he most needs: custody of his own image.
+It takes from him the privilege he most needs, which is custody of his own image.

-The judgement feels sudden, but the decisive test has already happened.
+The judgement feels sudden.
+The decisive test has happened years earlier.
 A second bridge, earlier in time but disclosed later, contains the scene his life had avoided.
 Walking home late at night, Clamence passes a young woman leaning over the Pont Royal.
 Moments later he hears a body strike the Seine, then cries moving downstream.
-He stops, but does not turn back.
+He stops.
+He does not turn.

 Camus leaves the event almost bare.
 No struggle enters the scene and no excuse takes shape.
 The woman's cry exposes the arrangement.
 Clamence discovers that his moral certainty depended on scenes where admiration carried no risk.